UnearthedArcana/B_Spells/Compatibility.md

 CLERIC_CAMOUFLAGE
 - 0 level cantrips: Stays a 1st level spell
-- 1st level cantrips: Converted to a second level spell, with 5 turn duration
+- 1st level cantrips: Converted to a second level spell, with 5 turn duration, and a +20% bonus to stealth (max 95%)

 CLERIC_DISRUPT_UNDEAD:
 - 0 level cantrips: Disrupt Undead is an orison if cantrips is installed, and starts at 1d6+1.
 Modify description.